 We believe that having an understanding of the Jewish context of the Bible illuminates the text and “connects the dots” in a way the Jewish authors intended.
 By learning the historical context of God’s Holy Word, we are able to more fully comprehend Jesus’ message to the people of his day and gain a better grasp of what the Scriptures are teaching.

-As a brand new assembly, our numbers are small and our meeting place is temporary, but we are excited to move forward together as members of the body of Christ, and we invite you to join us in this journey.
+We are excited to move forward together as members of the body of Christ, and we invite you to join us in this journey.

 Brandon Carpenter, Lead Pastor / Elder